ap0nia/trpc-svelte-toolbox/www/docs/svelte/createReactiveQuery.md

 </details>

 :::tip
-Same API as the regular `createQuery`, just pass in a writable version of your input, and the query will be reactive.
+Same API as the regular `createQuery`, just pass in a writable (store) version of your input and the query will be reactive.
 :::

 :::note